Leszek Pękalski

-Leszek Jacek Pękalski, known as The Vampire of Bytów (born 12 February 1966 in Osieki near Bytów, Poland) is a Polish murderer and suspected serial killer.
+Leszek Jacek Pękalski, known as The Vampire of Bytów (born 12 February 1966) is a Polish murderer and suspected serial killer.
 He is believed to have killed at least 17 people between 1984 and 1992.
 At some stages of the criminal proceedings, he admitted to having killed as many as 80 people; which he later retracted.

-Nevertheless, due to problems with the collection of evidence, he was convicted for only one murder.
+He was initially arrested in 1992 for rape, and was sentenced to a two year suspended sentence.
+Nevertheless, due to problems with the collection of evidence, he was convicted of only one murder.
 Pękalski is set to be released in December 2017, then transferred to a National Center for the Prevention of Dyssocial Behavior in Gostynin for evaluation.
+He will be evaluated by psychiatrists every six months and the court will decide whether to detain or release him.